 When I think about pain, I think about the pills I took during covid and the side effects I got from taking them.
 I think about the muscle aches I endured and the numbness that took hold of the left part of my body for over a week.

-I think about the constant pressure on my left chest, the palpitations, and the nights that I stayed awake wondering if I was about to have a stroke, a heart attack, if my heart was failing, or if I was having a pulmonary embolism.
+I think about the constant pressure on my left chest and the nights that I stayed awake wondering if I was about to have a stroke or a heart attack or if I was having a pulmonary embolism.
 Yes, I Googled my symptoms.